MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/deepdive-define-and-use-compute-contexts.md

 This lesson is part of the [RevoScaleR tutorial](deepdive-data-science-deep-dive-using-the-revoscaler-packages.md) on how to use [RevoScaleR functions](https://docs.microsoft.com/machine-learning-server/r-reference/revoscaler/revoscaler) with SQL Server.

 In the previous lesson, you used **RevoScaleR** functions to inspect data objects.
-This lesson introduces the [RxInSqlServer](https://docs.microsoft.com/machine-learning-server/r-reference/revoscaler/rxinsqlserver) function, which lets you define a compute context for a remote SQL Server and then execute complex calculations on the server, rather than your local computer.
+This lesson introduces the [RxInSqlServer](https://docs.microsoft.com/machine-learning-server/r-reference/revoscaler/rxinsqlserver) function, which lets you define a compute context for a remote SQL Server.
+With a remote compute context, you can shift R execution from a local session to a remote session on the server.

 > [!div class="checklist"]
 > * Learn the elements of a remote SQL Server compute context